404th AFSB welcomes new command sergeant major

-Command Sgt.
+JOINT BASE LEWIS-MCCHORD, Wash. – Command Sgt.
 Maj.
-Timothy Walton, incoming command sergeant major for the 404th Army Field Support Brigade, provides remarks during an assumption of responsibility ceremony held at Joint Base Lewis-McChord, Washington, Aug.
-15. (Photo by George Cox, 404th AFSB)
+Timothy Walton assumed his new duties as command sergeant major of the 404th Army Field Support Brigade during an assumption of responsibility ceremony held here Aug.
+15.

+Col. John Rotante, 404th AFSB commander, provided remarks and welcomed Walton to the brigade.
+The 404th AFSB is one of seven brigades that fall under the U.S. Army Sustainment Command, headquartered at Rock Island Arsenal, Illinois.

+“The reason why we are here today is Command Sgt.
+Walton assuming responsibilities of the 404th AFSB,” he said.
+“I am truly excited for him and his family to join the Cast Iron team.”

 |Date Taken: